Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Mechanism of Action: GHRH Receptor vs Ghrelin Receptor

 Tesamorelin and sermorelin are both GHRH receptor agonists.
 They bind the GHRH receptor on pituitary somatotroph cells, triggering GH synthesis and release.
-Because they target the same receptor, stacking them together is pharmacologically redundant.
+Because they target the same receptor, stacking them together is pharmacologically redundant: the receptor can only respond so many times per hour regardless of how many agonists are competing for it.

 Ipamorelin targets the ghrelin receptor (GHS-R1a), which triggers GH release through a separate signaling cascade.
 When you pair a GHRH analog with ipamorelin, you activate two complementary pathways simultaneously.
-The GHRH analog tells the pituitary to produce GH.
-Ipamorelin tells the pituitary to release it.
+The GHRH analog stimulates GH production and synthesis.
+Ipamorelin prompts GH secretion.
 The result is a GH pulse larger than either compound achieves alone.

 Stacking PairCompatible?Rationale